culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 ---
-title: 'Camera setup and acquisition'
+title: 'Camera Setup and Acquisition'
 teaching: 15
 exercises: 0
 ---

-## Standard camera setup and acquisition
+## Multiple-shot rotating (Pano Kit) with DSLR camera setup and acquisition

-### DSLR cameras

-As we saw in the previous section, DSLR cameras are used when following the first technique for taking spherical panorama photographs.
 When using this method  we should follow these specific steps:

-- Position the tripod at the point where you want to take the photographs and make sure is levelled with the bubble.
+1. Position the tripod at the point where you want to take the photographs and make sure is levelled with the bubble.

-- Mount the [rotating (mount) mechanism](https://www.manfrotto.com/global/move-quick-release-system-mvaqr/) on the tripod.
-The mount can be motorized and operated with a remote or with a specialised app (please see below).
+2. Mount the [rotating (mount) mechanism](https://www.manfrotto.com/global/move-quick-release-system-mvaqr/) on the tripod.
+The mount can be motorized and operated with a remote or with a specialised app.

-- Mount the camera on top of the rotating mount and turn it on.
+3. Mount the camera on top of the rotating mount and turn it on.

-- Keep the camera straight using a level function of the camera and the level of the tripod.

-- Turn your camera in portrait mode (this is ideal when shooting spherical panoramas because of the extended vertical coverage).
+4. Turn your camera in portrait mode.
+This is ideal when shooting spherical panoramas because of the extended vertical coverage.

-- Set the camera to manual focus so that it does not change between different shots.
+5. Set the camera to manual focus so that it does not change between different shots.
 For instance, try to focus to infinity if your lens permits such a function.
 To increase Focal length try to use high f-stop numbers, especially if you are shooting outside in good light conditions.

-- Adjust the light settings for acquiring well-lighted photographs.
-You should be already familiar with these settings.
-If you need some extra help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)
+6. Adjust the light settings for acquiring well-lighted photographs.
+[This guideline](https://capturetheatlas.com/camera-settings/) contains additional advice.

-- Start shooting by rotating the camera at a minimum 60-degree angle (this depends on the focal length of your lens) Please refer to the [previous section](difference-between-techniques.Rmd) to check the amount of pictures to be taken.
+7. Start shooting by rotating the camera at a minimum 60-degree angle, depending on the focal length of your lens.
+Please refer to the [previous section](difference-between-techniques.Rmd) to check the amount of pictures to be taken.

-- To speed up the process you can use a [motorized camera mount](https://www.manfrotto.com/global/genie-ii-pan-tilt-sy0031-0001/) synchronized with the timer of the camera.
+8. To speed up the process you can use a [motorized camera mount](https://www.manfrotto.com/global/genie-ii-pan-tilt-sy0031-0001/) synchronized with the timer of the camera.
 In this case:

   - Set up the number of photographs to be taken on your camera.